 Because the GDPR is a regulation designed to harmonise data protection legislation in all 28 member states, companies who operate in multiple member states or have data trading partners in another member state are able to transfer and process personal data without friction - so long as they abide by the law.

-How Will No-Deal Brexit Affect Data Transfers?
+How Will a No-Deal Brexit Affect Data Transfers

 Should the UK leave the EU without an agreed withdrawal agreement, the UK will cease to be a member state and will no longer automatically be permitted to be in receipt of personal data from a source based in the EU.